gyulanemeth/bluefox.email/docs/projects/contacts.md

 ![Screenshot of the subscriber lists page - import or export CSV](./project-contacts-import.webp)

-### Importing/Exporting Contacts to a specific List
+## Importing/Exporting Contacts to/from a specific List

 When you choose to import contacts into a specific subscription list, the system will automatically subscribe those contacts to that list.